-&lt;sup>1 This paper originates from the GAP (German Airport Performance) research project, which is supported by the Federal Ministry of Research and Technology and coordinated by Juergen Mueller in Berlin, see www.gap-projekt.de for further details.
-A longer, more academic version of the paper is forthcoming in the Transportation Journal.
+1 This paper originates from the GAP (German Airport Performance) research project, which is supported by the Federal Ministry of Research and Technology and coordinated by Juergen Mueller in Berlin, see www.gapprojekt.de for further details.
+2 Corresponding author.
+Tel.: +49 15776458956.

-&lt;sup>2 Corresponding author.
 E-mail address :Volkova.Nadezda@googlemail.com, jmueller@hwr-berlin.de